zqpvr/L4T-Debian-12/README.md

 Install goes like this
 1. Download debian.tar.gz
 2. Use peazip or some program that can extract tar files.
-Or use this command `sudo tar xvpf debian.tar.gz -C /debian` make sure you are cd'd into the root directory of your switch and make the "debian" folder `sudo mkdir /debian` It is perfered to do this on your switch.
+Or use this command `sudo tar xvpf debian.tar.gz -C /debian` make sure you are cd'd into the root directory and into /debian `cd /debian` of your switch and make the "debian" folder `sudo mkdir /debian` It is perfered to do this on your switch.